Skip to main content

 Aging affects how efficiently the body heals after exercise, stress, illness, or injury.
 Muscle protein synthesis becomes less responsive, inflammation resolves more slowly, and cellular repair processes lose speed.
 The result is longer recovery time, increased stiffness, fatigue, and higher injury risk.
 The key point is this: slower recovery is common with age, but there are ways to support improvement.

 At Tucson Wellness MD, our comprehensive longevity care program helps patients understand what is driving delayed recovery and how to support energy and resilience.
-With the right strategies, many people can see improvement in recovery at any age with appropriate support, even when it feels like the body is no longer bouncing back on its own.
+With the right strategies, many people may improve recovery with appropriate support, even when it feels like the body is no longer bouncing back on its own.

 What Recovery Really Means for the Body